 [&]quot;'Malice' is defined as the intent, without justification or excuse, to commit a wrongful act.
 Malice is proved by evidence or reasonable inferences drawn from the evidence that the prosecution was set in motion as a result of improper motive.
-An

-1. Exclusion of Evidence of How the "Real Killers" Committed the Crimes
+An improper motive for a prosecution is any reason other than bringing the party to justice.
+The term malice is not limited to personal ill-will, spite, or hatred toward plaintiff.
+Instead, malice may be inferred from the absence of probable cause, if the circumstances surrounding the commencement of the criminal proceeding are inconsistent with good faith and if the absence of probable cause has been clearly proved."